dsr4ai/miva-bdn-sdk/README.md

 # MivaBDN SDK

-MivaBDN SDK makes it easy to embed the Miva BDN iframe into your web application.
-It handles iframe creation, secure postMessage communication, and event routing between your host application and the embedded iframe.
+MivaBDN SDK provides an easy way to embed the **Miva BDN iframe** in a web application.

 ## Installation